rkonoplev/dniester/docs/en/DATABASE_GUIDE.md

 ```

 ### Manual Admin User Creation
-If you need to create an admin user manually:
+If you need to create an admin user manually (e.g., if you disabled V3 migration with test data or for debugging), you can use the script:
 ```bash
 mysql phoebe_db < db_data/create_admin_user.sql
 ```
+*   **Note**: This script creates an `admin` user with password `admin`.
+It is intended **for development only** and should not be used in production.

 ---

-## Migration from Drupal 6
+## Migration from Drupal 6 (Historical/Manual Process)

+> **Important**: This section describes the *historical and manual process* of migrating data from Drupal 6.
+> **For the current and automated deployment of the project with Drupal 6 data, please refer to the [Modern Guide to Migrating Data from Drupal 6](./MODERN_MIGRATION_GUIDE.md).**
+> This manual process may be useful for debugging or understanding how the data was transformed.

 ### Migration Workflow